Ellen Estes

-Ellen Marie Estes (born October 13, 1978) is an American water polo player, who won the silver medal at the 2000 Summer Olympics.
-She also won a bronze medal at the 2004 Summer Olympics.
-Estes scored three goals during the bronze medal game against Australia.
+Ellen Marie Estes also known by her married name Ellen Marie Lee, (born October 13, 1978) is an American water polo player, who competed for Stanford University and won the silver medal at the 2000 Summer Olympics in Sydney and a bronze medal at the 2004 Summer Olympics in Athens.
+Estes scored three goals in the U.S. water polo team's 6-3 win over Australia in the bronze medal match at the August, 2004 Olympics.
+After graduating from Stanford with a major in engineering, and from Harvard Business School with an MBA, she has worked as an Executive in the field of Biotechnology.